ember-learn/ember-blog/source/2019-12-03-countdown-to-the-new-year-ember-modifier.md

 Developers who have tried out the Octane preview might already be familiar with [ember-render-modifiers](https://github.com/emberjs/ember-render-modifiers), which provide some modifiers like `{{did-insert}}` out of the box.
 With ember-modifiers, you can go beyond the box to build whatever your app needs!

-For an in-depth look at modifiers in Ember, checkout [pzuraq's](https://github.com/pzuraq) blog post about [modifiers in Ember Octane](https://blog.emberjs.com/2019/03/06/coming-soon-in-ember-octane-part-4.html).
+For an in-depth look at modifiers in Ember, check out [pzuraq's](https://github.com/pzuraq) blog post about [modifiers in Ember Octane](https://blog.emberjs.com/2019/03/06/coming-soon-in-ember-octane-part-4.html).

 ### Why I Like It